Slip and Fall Accidents at Nursing Homes

 Injured residents and their families can pursue claims against nursing homes for negligence, neglect, and elder abuse.
 The goal of these claims is to provide full and fair compensation for losses caused by the facility’s failure to take adequate steps to prevent falls.

 Unfortunately, some nursing home admissions contracts may contain arbitration clauses that impose limitations on effort to pursue compensation.
 While arbitration may present challenges, the bottom line is, when a senior has suffered damage due to the negligence of the care facility, legal recourse is available so the victim can be properly compensated.

-At Evans Law Firm, Inc., our elder abuse lawyers represent clients who have been injured as a result of abuse in a nursing home.
+At Evans Law Firm, Inc., our elder abuse and nursing home lawyers represent clients who have been injured as a result of abuse in a nursing home.
 To discuss your case, and to protect the safety and health of your loved ones, contact us at 415-441-8669 or online for a consultation today.